Endangered right whales deliver fewest births in 17 years

-SAVANNAH, Ga.
-(AP) — Endangered North American right whales gave birth last winter to the fewest calves seen off the U.S. coast in 17 years, troubling scientists who say the low births support other evidence that the imperiled species’ population may be declining.
+SAVANNAH, Ga. — Endangered North American right whales gave birth last winter to the fewest calves seen off the U.S. coast in 17 years, troubling scientists who say the low births support other evidence that the imperiled species’ population may be declining.

 Researchers estimate only about 500 of the rare whales still exist.
 Each winter they migrate to warm Atlantic waters off Georgia and Florida to give birth.
 Trained spotters who look for mother-and-calf pairs from planes during daily aerial surveys reported extremely few sightings this year— just three newborn whales swimming alongside their moms.